Prairie Fire Marathon honors Andover runner struck by lightning

 "To me running today is like a no brainer.
 I love running and I love doing races and challenging myself and to be able to honor Thomas and challenge myself at the same time- there is no way I couldn't be out here," said Ashley.
 "I just wish that he was here to see it, that's the only thing that makes today hard."

-A GoFundMe page has been setup to help Ashley and her children in this difficult time.
+has been setup to help Ashley and her children in this difficult time.